ciscoheat/buddy/README.md

 2 specs, 0 failures, 0 pending
 ```

-But of course you shouldn't stop there.
+But please don't stop there.
 Try using it on other targets than Neko, Buddy supports them all on both Windows and Linux!
 The only thing you need to remember is to add `-D nodejs` if you're targeting Node.js, and `-D HXCPP_M64` if you're targeting C++ on a 64bit platform (that one seems to vary between Linux and Win though).

 ## Asynchronous support